bstempi/vindinium-client/README.md

 There is a `Bot` interface that serves as the parent of all bots.
 The gits is that a `GameState` is passed into the bot, it makes its decision, and then returns a `BotMove`.
 The `Main` class will take that move, attach an API key to it, and send it off to the server.
 Easy peasy.
 The only thing to watch out for is that there must be a publically available default constructor.
 This is needed to reflectively instantiate a bot during the game.

-For an example of a bot, take a look at `RandomBot`.
+For an example of a bot, take a look at `RandomBot` or `MurderBot`.

 #### DTO
 com.brianstempin.vindiniumclient.dto